Last updated on February 15, 2023

 In my 2 years of blogging journey.
 I experienced many ups and downs.
-The best thing about blogging is there are no limits, no boundaries and no restrictions to share your ideas.
+The best thing about blogging is there are no limits, no boundaries and no restrictions to sharing your ideas.
 You are your own boss.
 It is something that you can proudly tell everyone that it’s yours.

 Well worst thing happened to me was poor keyword selection for my first blog Amipsyche.com and it failed terribly.
-Despite this I learned from that failure and I am running a SEO Optimization blog Rustyblogger.com and one secret blog that is making money for me.
+Despite this, I learned from that failure and I am running an SEO Optimization blog Rustyblogger.com and one secret blog that is making money for me.

 Well, I have learned and suggest everyone to start your blog now.
 You will learn unexpected things. ~ Abhishek Jain ~RustyBlogger